Leasing Application Standards

 The applicable monthly rent must not exceed 30% of the total verifiable household income.
 All applicants must provide written proof that substantiates their income.
 Examples include a recent paystub, W-2, award letter or most recent years signed tax return.
 Commissioned/Bonus income must be calculated on a 2-year average.
 Self employed income must be in business for at least one full year and verified by a tax return and current Profit & Loss.
 Proof will also include a written Verification of Employment from employers.
 Guarantors must be able to demonstrate a 30% housing ratio (which means their currently mortgage/rent payment plus the property rent payment they are guaranteeing).

 Any negative rental history can disqualify a prospective resident’s application.
-In the event that an application is to be declined due to marginal negative rental history, a lease guarantor and/or a higher security deposit may be required.
+A minimum of the last 24 months of rental history will be evaluated.
+If an application is to be declined due to marginal negative rental history, a lease guarantor and/or a higher security deposit may be required.
 Negative rental history is described as including, but not limited to the following:

 - Any breach/default of a leasing agreement unless applicant can provide proof of documented negligence on the part of their former landlord/management company.
 Breach of a lease is defined as any monetary or non-monetary violation of the lease agreement.